PRESS PHOTOS

 Michelle Held

-Her voice is unmistakable—fragile and fierce, tender with an edge.
+Her voice is unmistakable, fragile and fierce, tender with an edge.
 Her songs are invitations: into grief, into wonder, into the kind of honesty that asks you to stay a little longer than is comfortable.
-With a poet’s attention and a deep sensitivity to life’s complexities, Michelle builds a world where small moments carry weight and every syllable matters.
+Guided by a poet’s ear and a deep sensitivity to life’s complexities, Michelle builds a world where small moments carry weight.

-Over the years, she’s quietly built a body of work that resonates far beyond her hometown of Detroit.
-A three-time Honorable Mention recipient in the Telluride Troubadour Contest, and praised by folk legend Tom Paxton, Michelle continues to carve out a thoughtful, steady path—one that honors intention and takes its time.
+Over the years, she's quietly built a body of work that resonates far beyond her hometown of Detroit.
+A 2025 Honorable Mention in the Rocky Mountain Folks Fest Songwriter Showcase, a three-time honoree in the Telluride Troubadour Contest, and praised by folk legend Tom Paxton, Held continues to carve out a thoughtful, steady path.
 Her songs don’t offer answers, but they listen well.
 They become something luminous: a way forward, a way back.

 QUOTES